Nirahua Chalal London: Plot

-The story begins from a village where Nirahua's father wants his son to marry, but Nirahua is not ready for marriage.
-In London, where Chandrasekhar lives with his entire family, he also has a daughter, Julie.
-Julie is harassed by a villan named Prabhat for forcibly married.
+The story begins from a village where Nirahua's father wants his son to marry, but Nirahua is not ready for married.
+In London, where Chandrasekhar lives with his entire family, he also has a mother, Julie.
+Julie is harassed by a villain named Prabhat for forcibly married.
 Fed up with Prabhat's threats, Chandrasekhar decides Julie's marriage to Vishambhar Singh's son, but Vishambhar's mother has a condition that the girl knows Indian culture and music and Julie goes to India to learn music. where he meets Nirahua, who is a famous singer and he teaches Julie the music.
 Nirahua falls in love with Julie at first sight and expresses her love to Julie but Julie refuses him and says that her marriage is fixed.
 But gradually Julie also falls in love with Nirahua.
 When Chandrasekhar learns this, he immediately summons Julie to London.
 Nirahua wants to go to London to marry Julie and also apply for a passport, but does not get passport and is frustrated.
 There is a TV program in London in which Nirahua performs and he likes Vishambhar and his mother and they invite Nirahua to London where Nirahua performs in Julie's engagement, Julie is happy to see Nirahua in London.
 When Vishambhar learns that Julie and Nirahua love each others, they get angry and attempt to kill Nirahua but Nirahua escapes from them.
 Then Prabhat follows them but Chandrasekhar shoots Prabhat and accept Nirahua and Julie's wedding and that's the story of "Nirhua Chalal London".